What Great Players And Managers Think About Lionel Messi

 Arsene Wenger

-The Frenchman is the only manager in English Premier League history to win a league championship without a defeat in a single game, and is considered one of the best managers.
-On Messi, he said,
+The Frenchman is the only manager in English Premier League history to win a league championship without a defeat in a single game and is considered one of the best managers.
+Of Messi, he said the following.

 “Who is the Best Player in the World?
 Leo Messi.
 Who is the Best Player Ever?
 Leo Messi.”